ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

+---
+description: You can use cross content type option to get combined recommendation items from different Content Types.
+---

 # Cross content type recommendations

 Cross content type option is used to combine best recommendation items from different content types.